The Court Judgement

-Mr Adebo then sued NBC, which had sold him the products.
-Lawyers of Nigerian Bottling Company (NBC) argued that the products were not intended for export. but the defense was rejected by the Lagos High Court judge.
+Mr Adebo then sued Nigerian Bottling Company (NBC) – bottler of Coca Cola products in Nigeria, which had sold him the products.
+Lawyers of NBC argued that the products were not intended for export. but the defence was rejected by the Lagos High Court judge.
 “We shouldn’t have a product that is considered substandard in Europe.”

 “Soft drinks manufactured by Nigeria Bottling Company ought to be fit for human consumption irrespective of colour or creed,” the judge said.

-The judge also gave a fine equivalent to $6,350 (£5,115) to the National Agency for Food and Drug Administration and Control (NAFDAC) for failing to ensure health standards
+The judge also gave a fine equivalent to $6,350 (£5,115) to the country’s food and drug regulation agency – National Agency for Food and Drug Administration and Control (NAFDAC) – for failing to ensure health standards

 “It is manifest that NAFDAC has been grossly irresponsible in its regulatory duties to the consumers of Fanta and Sprite manufactured by Nigeria Bottling Company,” the judge said.

 “NAFDAC has failed the citizens of this great nation by its certification as satisfactory for human consumption products […] which become poisonous in the presence of ascorbic acid,” he added.

 The excuse and deceit